vimlet/eon/docs/md/tutorial/[1]Quick  Start.md

 # Quick Start

-This tutorial assumes you are familiarized with the basics of [HTML ](https://developer.mozilla.org/en-US/docs/Web/HTML), [CSS ](https://developer.mozilla.org/en-US/docs/Web/CSS) and [JavaScript ](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript).
+This tutorial assumes you are familiarized with the basics of HTML, CSS and JavaScript.

 ## Downloading vComet
 They are several ways to get the latest vComet release.